wsbctechnicalblog/wsbctechnicalblog.github.io/content/why-we-care-about-iac.md

-Title: Why do we care about infrastrucure-as-code (IaC)?
+Title: Why do we care about infrastructure-as-code (IaC)?
 Date: 2024-08-02
 Category: Posts
 Tags: azure, azure-devops, pipelines